Themaister/libfmsynth/README.md

 ### Building LV2 plugin

-To build libfmsynth as an LV2 plugin you need:
+To build libfmsynth as an LV2 plugin you will need:

  - lvtk
  - GTKmm 2
  - Fairly recent C++11 compiler

+Run:

     cd lv2
     make
     sudo make install

 The plugin will be installed to `/usr/lib/lv2/`.
+Presets in `presets/` are installed to the bundle as well.
+When attempting to load presets in the UI, one of the shortcuts will point to the LV2 bundle for easy access.